- Code KORE3015

 - Areas of interest Asian Languages

 The course uses Korean film to enhance students’ ability to listen, speak, read and write Korean with nuance and sophistication.
 Films provide excellent learning tools for developing advanced level language skills and also for gaining historical and sociocultural understanding.
 Students will view a variety of films that touch on Korean history, culture and society.
-The films will serve as a resource for modeling grammar and discourse patterns that are common in conversational Korean.
+The films will serve as a resource for modelling grammar and discourse patterns that are common in conversational Korean.
 The lecture is largely designed to guide and facilitate students’ active learning to gain advanced level Korean in both oral and written forms.

 Upon successful completion, students will have the knowledge and skills to: